dfcastellanos/MEPLS/doc/tutorial/step5.md

 python animate.py Nx_32+gamma_0.05+lambda_1.00+k_6.00+G_30.00+T_0.10+ext_stress_0.02+seed_1303402199.json /Data/AQS/plastic_events /Data/AQS/driving_events total_strain ext_stress dstrain --labels '$\varepsilon_{\rm xy}$ (%)' '$\Sigma_{\rm xy}$ (MPa)' '$\varepsilon_{\rm vm}(\vec{r})$' --rescale 100 1000 1
 ```

-which produces the following animation
+which produces the following animation,

 <center><img src="step5_stress_strain_curve.gif" width="40%"></center>

 We see that result is very similar to @ref Step4, where we considered that the slip thresholds
-where initially higher than after they are renewed.
+are initially higher than after they are renewed.
 Here, the explanation is the same, but the
 initial thresholds configuration is the result of the creep dynamics.
 After the creep
 simulation, the system has undergone a certain plastic deformation at non-zero temperature and
 applied stress.
 In these conditions, the slip thresholds have experienced a survival bias, by